patrick-simon045/patrick-simon045/README.md

 - 🌱 I’m currently learning **Kotlin specifically using Jetpack-Compose library**

-- 🌱 I’m also currently refining **good practises in writing my code fro both usability and scalability**
+- 🌱 I’m also currently refining **good practises in writing my code for both usability and scalability**

 - 💬 Ask me about **UI design**, **Flutter**, **Django** and **React**